leipzig/PAS_Premium/README.md

 snakemake
 ````

-From the Dockerfile
+From the Docker image:
 ```
-docker run -it quay.io/leipzig
+docker run quay.io/leipzig
 ```